-PhD students will be given training in a broad range of organic and supramolecular chemistry techniques, in addition to wider problem-solving and analytical skills.
+PhD students will be given training in a broad range of supramolecular chemistry techniques, in addition to wider problem-solving and analytical skills.
 If you are interested please send Ben a CV (including an academic transcript from your undergraduate studies) and arrange for a mentor to send Ben a recommendation (ideally by phone or email).

 Nottingham MSci Students